 Q: When it is time for renewal of my certification, will I need to complete an application to show compliance with the ongoing requirements?

-A: No. ARIAS•U.S. will keep track of your meeting attendance, faculty participation, and online ethics completion.
-However, if your participation as a faculty member was in a secondary role, such as a small group discussion leader or reporter, it does not apply.
-The year in which you are expected to renew, ARIAS•U.S. Staff will send you a list of remaining educational requirements.
+A: No. ARIAS•U.S. will keep track of your meeting attendance, faculty participation, and online ethics completion, although we suggest that you keep track as well.
+If, however, your participation as a faculty member was in a secondary role, such as a small group discussion leader or reporter, it does not apply.
+The year in which you are expected to renew, ARIAS•U.S. Staff will send you a list of remaining requirements.
 Upon expiration, if you have met the renewal requirements, your renewal certificate will be sent to you for the new certification period, based upon the ARIAS records.

 Q: What happens if I am not renewed because I did not meet the requirements?